tensorflow/community/governance/SIG-charter-template.md

 ## Objective

-Enhance support of JVM-based languages in TensorFlow by establishing an official communication channel and providing a set of high-level API libraries.
+Establish an official communication channel for discussions and suggestions related to the Java TensorFlow client and synchronizing the efforts of the developers contributing to it.

+Develop and maintain a new set of high-level utility libraries on top of TensorFlow for ramping up Java ML development and deliver new features faster with their own release life cycle.

 ## Membership